 Finding: Complies as Proposed.
-The applicant has indicated that compliance with the minimum improvement standards will be accomplished at time of construction plan submittal.
+The applicant indicated compliance with this section.
+This standard is met.

 16.12.095.H.
 Street Lights.
 The applicant shall install street lights which shall be served from an underground source of supply.
 Street lights shall be in conformance with all city regulations.